akostrik/stage_telegram_python/README.md

 - Evaluate my capacity of integration in the professional environment
 - And so, ensure my entrance to the work market

+## The contexte
+The Telegram Messenger is a messenger application like WhatApp, Viber, Signal, etc, which is very popular in Russia and where there are many channels of different subjects

 ## What the developped appication can do
 1) Real time verification of Telegram messages veracity by two methods:
 - Looking for the marks of the propaganda in every separate message via OpenAI